 Consider for a moment the difficulty of a computer arranging possible medication lists in EHRs to reflect the likely effectiveness of these medications.
 The computer, without the help of the analyst, has to assess the effectiveness of each medication.
 In removing the confounding, the computer must balance a large number of covariates, including demographics, medical history, mental health history, prior medication use, current diagnoses, allergic reactions, and, if available, genetic profile.
 This section provides SQL code for removing confounding via stratified covariate balancing.

 In the initial step, all possible combinations of covariates are examined.
 In the computing literature, this is referred to as an item set.
 In addition, for each item set, the count of occurrence of the combination is reported.
-The following SQL code can be used to identify combinations of a small number of covariates, and faster algorithms are available for identifying larger set of covariates.
+The following SQL code can be used to identify combinations of a small number of covariates, and faster algorithms are available for identifying a larger set of covariates.

 [LIST FORMAT]